13 Softball Fundraiser Ideas to Take Your Program to the Next Level

 Idea 1: Teamfi Digital Calendar Fundraiser

-Easily the simplest and most efficient way to raise money for your team is our Teamfi fundraisers.
+A simple and most efficient way to raise money for your team is our calendar fundraisers.

 Calendar Fundraiser Case Study – Lowell High School Softball